+Please note, when making setting changes in DCS or DCC, such as address, please wait a minimum of 5 seconds after removing power to insure the settings are stored in the engines memory.
+Reapplying power in less than 5 seconds may result in losing the setting changes.
 If all else fails and you aren't sure of something, never fear.
 You can always get your engine back to a known state by either performing a Feature or Factory Reset.

-Use one of the following to reset your MTH PS3.0 equipped engine when you know the engine's address using PoM.
+There are a couple of ways to reset your MTH PS3.0-equipped engine: